 Oldest Male Competitor and Medalist

-The oldest ever participant at the Winter Games is Sweden's Carl August Kronlund, who won silver in the 1924 Olympics in the curling event, aged 58 years, 155 days.
+The oldest ever medal winner, and also the oldest ever participant at the Winter Games, is Sweden's Carl August Kronlund, who won silver in the 1924 Olympics in the curling event, aged 58 years, 158 days.
 Special mention also to Argentinian Matiás Stinnes who was entered in the luge at age 57 years, 229 days in 1968.
-He withdrew from the Games before competition began, though his name appears on the entry lists.
+He withdrew from the Games before the competition began, though his name appears on the entry lists.
 He did compete in 1964 aged 53.
 In 2014, Mexican alpine skier Prince Hubertus von Hohenlohe became the second oldest Winter Olympian ever, at age 55 years.
 He was also aiming to become the oldest Winter Olympian of all time in 2018, but he did not make the team.

-The oldest male medalists in an individual event is Norwegian figure skater Martin Stixrud, bronze medalist at the 1920 Games, aged 44 years and 77 days.
-Prior to that, George Hall-Say of Great Britain was bronze medalist in figure skating at the 1908 Games, aged 44 years and 176 days old.
+The oldest male medalist in an individual event is George Hall-Say of Great Britain, a bronze medalist in figure skating at the 1908 Games, aged 44 years and 176 days old.
+He only just surpasses Norwegian figure skater Martin Stixrud, the bronze medalist at the 1920 Games aged 44 years and 77 days.

 The oldest man to receive a Winter Olympics medal is 83-year-old Anders Haugen.
 The Norwegian-American actually received his ski jump bronze medal 50 years after he competed in 1924 when a scoring error was discovered in 1974.

 Oldest Female Medalist

-Cheryl Noble of Canada won a bronze medal in the curling tournament in 2002, aged 49 years 147 days.
-In an individual event, Hilde Pedersen of Norway won bronze in the 10 km cross-country skiing at the 2006 Games, aged 41 years 189 days.
+Carolyn Darbyshire-McRory of Canada won a silver medal in the curling tournament in 2010, aged 46 years 82 days.
+In an individual event, Hilde Pedersen of Norway won bronze in the 10 km cross-country skiing at the 2006 Games, aged 41 years 100 days.